rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 >>> m.GetBondWithIdx(1).GetIsAromatic()
 True

-and can be restored to the aromatic bond type using the SanitizeMol function:
+and can be restored to the aromatic bond type using the :api:`rdkit.Chem.rdmolops.SanitizeMol` function:

 >>> Chem.SanitizeMol(m)
 >>> m.GetBondWithIdx(0).GetBondType()